korylprince/chronicle/README.md

     * `CHRONICLE_DB` ( **required** )
         * database/sql format DSN.
 Currently only mysql has been tested

+There are some sample build scripts in the `build` folder.
+Note that [pkggen](https://github.com/korylprince/pkggen) is required for `mkpkg.sh`.

 #Copyright Information#

 Copyright 2014 Kory Prince (korylprince at gmail dot com.)